-Janssen is planning to initiate a Phase 2a proof of concept clinical trial of ADX71149 in epilepsy patients in the second quarter of 2021.
+Janssen initiated a Phase 2a proof of concept clinical trial of ADX71149 in epilepsy patients in June 2021.
 We are eligible for a further €109 million in success-based development and regulatory milestones and low double-digit royalties on net sales.